 Every Spring, I head outside to scrub Live Oak pollen & built up dirt and gunk off my windows.
 I can’t believe the huge improvement clean windows makes when it comes to letting light into your home.

 Outside the home, I use a little Dawn dish soap in warm water to clean the windows, before drying with a clean, dry towel to prevent streaks.

-Vinegar is great for breaking down hard water spots on windows.
+If you have white water spots on your windows, vinegar is great for breaking down hard water spots on windows.

 Inside the home, I use one slightly wet rag and one dry rag to clean my windows.
 I scrub the window clean with the wet rag, then dry it with a clean rag to prevent streaks.

 After moving to hot, hot Texas, I almost never have a chance to open any windows in my house.
 It’s too humid most of the year.
 Or, the bugs, lizards, and pollen just make it impossible.